 Glenn McDonald, recommended a slightly different approach to the finite element analysis (FEA) of the dome, to get a better estimate of stress and deformation under pressure.
 In this approach, the Cirlex ring is included in the model, and the friction between the components is assumed to be infinite.
 This method was used to verify the design and get an accurate estimate of stress and deformation.

 The test article was instrumented with a digital linear gauge, a microphone and a thermistor, whose data were recorded during the test.
 The sensor was placed inside the housing and connected to a data recorder.
 The linear gauge was used to measure the deformation of the dome and to verify the results of the finite element analysis.
 If the measured deformation does not match the calculated deformation, the model can be modified to match reality and thereby obtain a more accurate estimate of stress.
 The microphone was used to listen to cracking sounds that are likely to occur during the first cycle, when stress can be relieved in the glass.
 Cracking sounds during subsequent cycles would show that the glass continues to degrade over time.
-No sounds indicate that the dome is stable The thermistor was used to verify that temperature is constant throughout the test.
+No sounds indicate that the dome is stable.
+The thermistor was used to verify that temperature is constant throughout the test.
 In the event of a failure of the dome, the data recorded during the test helps to determine the cause.

 One of the modified domes was to be pressure tested to 1500m, plus a 25% safety margin and a number of cycles and hours under pressure equivalent to the lifetime of the dome (5 years, 60 dives to 1500m, assuming 1 hour at or deeper than 1000m for each dive, a conservative estimate).
 The test was performed using a computer controlled pressure chamber.
 Unfortunately, the initial test was not successful, as the dome failed during the initial pressurization at a depth equivalent of ~1000 m.